 - The above are recommended system environments.
-Configuring one of these environments does not guarantee proper operation. - Certain settings and other installed software may interfere with proper playback of movies
+Configuring one of these environments does not guarantee proper operation. - Certain settings and other installed software may interfere with proper playback of movies. - · Movie file playback is not supported under OS 9.

-■ Movie Playback Precautions
+Movie Playback Precautions